Blonde Phantom: Phantom Blonde

 Louise's daughter, Wanda Louise Mason, introduced in The Sensational She-Hulk #21 (Nov.
 1990), briefly followed her mother's crime-fighter legacy, becoming the costumed Phantom Blonde two issues later, in a story by writer Steve Gerber and penciler Buzz Dixon.
 She was later considered a "potential recruit" for the US government's superhero-training program, the Initiative.

 Marvel Adventures Spider-Man

-The Louise Mason version of Blonde Phantom appears as a recurring character in Marvel Adventures Spider-Man and its follow-up series, Spider-Man Marvel Adventures, both published as part of the young-readers Marvel Adventures imprint, taking place in a non-canonical alternate reality from mainstream Marvel continuity.
-Here, she is portrayed as a famed private detective who often works as a confidant to Spider-Man and his girlfriend Sophia "Chat" Sanduval.
+The Louise Mason version of Blonde Phantom appears as a recurring character in Marvel Adventures Spider-Man and its follow-up series, Spider-Man Marvel Adventures, both published as part of the young-readers Marvel Adventures imprint, taking place on Earth-20051, a non-canonical alternate reality from mainstream Marvel continuity.
+Here, she is portrayed as a famed private detective who often works as a confidant to Spider-Man and his girlfriend Sophia "Chat" Sanduval, recruiting the latter to the Blonde Phantom Detective Agency, as well as Emma Frost / The Silencer and Felicia Hardy / Black Cat.